Essential Liberty and Rule of Law

 On 17 September, we observe Constitution Day in recognition of the anniversary of that venerable document’s signing by our nation’s Founders in 1787.

 They understood that the Liberty enshrined in our Constitution would be tested every day forward.
-Indeed, the Rule of Law embodied in our Constitution is under siege in the present era, and the Socialist regime of Barack Hussein Obama has proven to be a more subversive threat to freedom than that of any sitting president in our nation’s history.
+Indeed, the Rule of Law embodied in our Constitution is under siege in the present era, and the Socialist regime of Barack Hussein Obama and his Leftist NeoCom cadres has proven to be a more subversive threat to freedom than that of any sitting president in our nation’s history.

 Much of the burden of the damage already done by this odious regime will be shouldered by the next generation, including my children, and it will take clear-headed young conservatives in their generation to hold the line against tyranny.